eProsima/Fast-DDS-docs/docs/use-cases.rst

 Considering a scenario in which a large number of communication agents, called participants in this case, are deployed, an alternative to the default RTPS standard SIMPLE discovery mechanism may be used.
-For this purpose, Fast-RTPS provides a client-server discovery mechanism, in which a server participant operates as the central point of communication; the server collects and processes the metatraffic sent by the client participants, and distributes the appropriate information to the previous participants.
+For this purpose, Fast-RTPS provides a client-server discovery mechanism, in which a server participant operates as the central point of communication, that is the server collects and processes the metatraffic sent by the client participants, and distributes the appropriate information among the rest of the clients.

 Various discovery server use cases are presented below.